cafe01/jquery-smooth-scroll/README.md

 # Config Attributes

 You can add config attributes to the clickable elements.
+(See demo.html)

 * data-scroll-duration
 * data-scroll-easing
 * data-scroll-offset

+# Todo

+* change the browser fragment
+* scroll when fragment changes
+* scroll on init if fragment exists
+* improve doc